-As the head of the instruments division, Dr. Linda Smith is responsible for more than 160 scientific and technical staff who work to achieve the best possible science from the instruments onboard the Hubble Space Telescope and, after it launches, the James Webb Space Telescope.
-She has served as an astronomer for the European Space Agency (ESA) at the institute since 2009.
-Over the years, she has led several teams, including the Advanced Camera for Surveys (ACS) and the Wide Field Planetary Camera 2 (WFPC2) team, and the ACS Servicing Mission Observatory Verification (SMOV) team.
+Dr. Linda Smith is in the science mission office, where she is a member of the science policies group and manager of the STScI discretionary research funds.
+From 2013 to 2021, she led the institute’s instruments division, where she was responsible for more than 160 scientific and technical staff who work to achieve the best possible science from the instruments onboard the Hubble Space Telescope and planned for the use of the instruments aboard the James Webb Space Telescope.
+She served as an astronomer for the European Space Agency (ESA) at the institute from 2009 to 2021.
+Over the years, she led several teams, including the Advanced Camera for Surveys (ACS) and the Wide Field Planetary Camera 2 (WFPC2) team, and the ACS Servicing Mission Observatory Verification (SMOV) team.

 Before arriving at the institute, Dr. Smith was a full professor at University College London in England, where she ran a research team and taught, supervised, and mentored undergraduate and graduate students in astronomy and physics.
 After earning her doctorate, she received the HSW Massey Research Prize for Postgraduate Studies in University College London’s Department of Physics and Astronomy.
 She was awarded an eight-year Advanced Research Fellowship (now a Rutherford Fellowship) by the United Kingdom’s Science and Engineering Research Council, which she held at University College London before becoming a member of its faculty.